dheerajcl/Jynx/README.md

-# Ignite
+# Jynx

-# Please check out [Ignite2.0](https://github.com/dheerajcl/Ignite2.0) for the complete project.
+# Please check out [Jynx2.0](https://github.com/dheerajcl/Jynx2.0) for the complete project.
 The current version is only partial.